searchpioneer/ranklib-dotnet/docs/Docs/documentation/cli/dotnet-ranklib-analyze.md

 ﻿# dotnet-ranklib analyze

-Analyze performance comparison of saved models against a baseline.
+Analyzes the performance of saved models by comparing them against a baseline.

 ## Usage